lawmurray/SIR/README.md

 Synopsis
 --------

+    ./init.sh

+This fits the bridge weight function.
+GNU Octave is required.
+Running it is optional, as the `data/input.nc` file is already set up.

     ./run.sh

-This samples from the posterior distribution using a bridge particle filter.
+This samples from the posterior distribution using a Russian influenza data set.

     octave --path oct/ --eval "plot_and_print"